carobock/Portafolio-EN/README.md

-# Portafolio-EN
+# Welcome to my *portafolio*!

-Some of my projects in english
+## You can access some of the projects I have developed individually throughout my courses and work experience.